Japanese Americans: Politics

 Kinjiro Matsudaira was elected mayor of Edmonston, Maryland in 1927 and 1943.
 In 1957, Japanese American James Kanno was elected as the first mayor of California's Fountain Valley.
-Norm Mineta became mayor of San Jose, California in 1971.
+Tom Kitayama became Union City, California's first mayor in 1959, and also served there as mayor in 1962, 1969, and 1974 through 1990.
+In Norm Mineta became mayor of San Jose, California in 1971.
+Ken Nakaoka became Gardena, California's mayor in 1972.

 In 1980, Eunice Sato became the first Asian-American female mayor of a major American city when she was elected mayor of Long Beach, California.

 Science and technology

 Many Japanese Americans have also gained prominence in science and technology.
 In 1979, biochemist Harvey Itano became the first Japanese American elected to the United States National Academy of Sciences.

 Charles J. Pedersen won the 1987 Nobel Prize in Chemistry for his methods of synthesizing crown ethers.
 Yoichiro Nambu won the 2008 Nobel Prize in Physics for his work on quantum chromodynamics and spontaneous symmetry breaking.
 Shuji Nakamura won the 2014 Nobel Prize in Physics for the invention of efficient blue light-emitting diodes.
 Syukuro Manabe won the 2021 Nobel Prize in Physics for his contributions to the "physical modeling of earth's climate, quantifying variability and reliably predicting global warming."

 Michio Kaku is a theoretical physicist specializing in string field theory, and a well-known science popularizer.
 Ellison Onizuka became the first Asian American astronaut and was the mission specialist aboard Challenger at the time of its explosion.
 Immunologist Santa J. Ono became the first Japanese American president of a major research university (the University of Cincinnati).
 Ono subsequently served as president of the University of British Columbia and University of Michigan.

 Bell M. Shimada was a notable fisheries scientist of the 1950s after whom the National Oceanic and Atmospheric Administration research ship NOAAS Bell M. Shimada (R 227) and the Shimada Seamount in the Pacific Ocean were named.

 In 2018, Lauren Kiyomi Williams became the second ever tenured female mathematician of the Harvard mathematics department.
+In 2025, she was awarded a MacArthur Fellowship.

 Art and literature

 Art and architecture

 Artist Sueo Serisawa helped establish the California Impressionist style of painting.
-Yoko Ono's Fluxus art and performance art has been exhibited internationally.
-Other influential Japanese American artists include Chiura Obata, Isamu Noguchi, Kenjiro Nomura, George Tsutakawa, George Nakashima, Hideo Noda, and Ruth Asawa.
+Other influential Japanese American artists include Norio Azuma, Chiura Obata, Isamu Noguchi, Kenjiro Nomura, George Tsutakawa, George Nakashima, Hideo Noda, and Ruth Asawa.

 Architect Minoru Yamasaki designed the original World Trade Center (completed in 1973) and several other large-scale projects.
-Gyo Obata designed the National Air and Space Museum in Washington, D.C (completed in 1976) and the pavilion of the Japanese American National Museum in Los Angeles (completed in 1992).
+Gyo Obata designed the National Air and Space Museum in Washington, D.C. (completed in 1976) and the pavilion of the Japanese American National Museum in Los Angeles (completed in 1992).